Film Shooting Policies

 - VI.
 Shooting in the Residence Halls

-- IX.
+- VIII.
 Shooting on Public Property in the City of Boston

-- X. Shooting in Boston Parks, MBTA Property, and Logan Airport Property
+- IX.
+Shooting in Boston Parks, MBTA Property, and Logan Airport Property

-At least two weeks prior to a location shoot, students should submit the appropriate permit request to the Equipment Distribution Center for processing.
-These policies and procedures apply to student organizations, The Emerson Channel, Emerson Productions, faculty, students and staff.
+These policies and procedures apply to student organizations, The Emerson Channel, Emerson Productions, faculty, students, and staff.
 Shoots may not take place in hazardous locations at any time that could cause injury to cast and crew or damage to Emerson College equipment.
-This includes shooting at a beach or ocean environment where equipment may be exposed to a salty or sandy environment.

 Location film and video production carries risk.
 While you may make every attempt to exercise safety precautions on a location shoot, you may be held legally and financially liable in the event of an accident that happens as a result of that shoot.

-Violations by students of the following policies and procedures may result in one or all or the following actions:
+Violations of the TRF Shooting Policies and Procedures and/or violations of the VMA Student Production Safety Manual may result in one or both of the following actions:

-- Shoots that require the use of firearms (real or prop), smoke or fog machines, live animals, or young children require special additional permission.
-Use of actual weapons of any kind are prohibited, including, but not limited to: any knife, sword, or any other kind of stabbing weapon; handcuffs or any other personal restraint tools; and handguns, rifles, shotguns, BB guns, or pellet guns are all prohibited from use on any Emerson College production.
-PROP weapons may be used upon receipt of proper authorization from TRF and ECPD.
-PROP weapons are not permitted in any residence hall shoots.
+- Shoots that require the use of prop weapons, smoke or fog machines, live animals, or young children require special permission from Lenny Manzo, VMA Director of Production and Safety.
+Use of actual weapons of any kind on any Emerson College production is prohibited, including, but not limited to: any knife, sword, or any other kind of stabbing weapon; handcuffs or any other personal restraint tools; handguns, rifles, shotguns, BB guns, pellet guns, or any gun shooting any type of projectile.
+Prop weapons are not permitted in the residence halls.

-- Shoots that require access to buildings or locations after hours may require special additional permission.
-Contact the EDC for requirements for these special requests.
+- Shoots that require after hours access to buildings or locations may require special additional permission.

-- If you are traveling with Emerson College equipment outside of the United States, The Emerson College equipment insurance policy will cover College equipment, and will provide an insurance certificate showing that the value of that equipment is insured for the duration of that travel.
+- If you are traveling with Emerson College equipment outside of the United States, The Emerson College equipment insurance policy will cover College equipment, and the College will provide an insurance certificate showing that the value of that equipment is insured for the duration of that travel.
 Shoots outside the United States require our creation of a customs manifest.
+When reserving equipment for an international shoot, please notify an EDC manager.
 Please apply at least three weeks in advance.

-- Use of props and set pieces in Emerson College buildings may require you to adhere to the Emerson College Policies Relating to use of Performance and Rehearsal Facilities.
+Use of props and set pieces in Emerson College buildings may require you to adhere to the Emerson College Policies on Use of Performance and Rehearsal Facilities.
 This document can be downloaded at www.emerson.edu/trf in the policies and forms section.

 Shoots may not be conducted in the following areas:

-- Anywhere else where building egress might be blocked in any way.
+· Anywhere where building egress might be blocked in any way

-- Anywhere else where building operation might be impaired in any way.
+· Anywhere where building operation might be impaired in any way

 - At the Walker Building, 120 Boylston Street: In the Emerson College Library